• Skip to primary navigation

 Broccoli Crunch pairs well with just about everything!
 Ribs, fried catfish, ham or fried chicken!
 It's also good as a side to a sandwich or as a snack!

-1-2 big crowns of broccoli; 1 large honeycrisp apple, mayonnaise, apple cider vinegar, honey, salt and pepper.
+1-2 big crowns of broccoli (I recommend fresh broccoli but you can use frozen broccoli as well), 1 large honeycrisp apple, mayonnaise, apple cider vinegar, honey, salt and pepper.
 (Bacon is optional)

 If you want to add nuts or seeds, consider chopped walnuts, pecans or roasted sunflower seeds.
 See Variations below.

-Make the dressing and set aside; chop onions and apple; place both in the dressing.
-(The apple cider vinegar in the dressing keeps the apples from turning brown.
+In a small bowl, combine the dressing ingredients and set aside; chop onions and apple; place both in the dressing.
+(The apple cider vinegar in the dressing keeps the apples from turning brown.)

 Ingredients in metal bowl unmixed